mendix/docs/content/en/docs/releasenotes/catalog/_index.md

 #### Fixes

-* We fixed an issue where the owner dropdown did not show all the possible users.
+* We fixed an issue where the owner drop-down did not show all the possible users.
-* We addressed a bug where switching active company would result in an error on the registration form.
+* We addressed a bug where switching the active company resulted in an error on the registration form.

 ### July 11, 2024